cyle/fuck-reader/README.md

 There's some Redis functionality that is half-in here, but it doesn't actually do anything, so don't worry about the Redis stuff.
 It was a failed experiment.

 There's a lot of MySQL indexing stuff going on which makes this all a lot faster, but in general if you have 50+ feeds, the site will be kinda slow.
 Be patient with it.

+Change the `index.html` page as you see fit.